 Before considering risking any of your trading capital on day trading Options, ensure you find the downside acceptable.
 If you don’t, there are other ways to benefit from the versatility of the Options market.

 Do Options Traders Make Money?

-That’s a questions I get asked a lot and the answer is, “it depends”.
-Like trading in general, it is a meritocracy.
-You get out of it what you want and how your prepare to trade for a living, you must have many variables (such as the ones we talked about above) in line.
+The answer is, “it depends”.
+You get out of it what you want and how you prepare to trade for a living, you must have many variables (such as the ones we talked about above) in line.